alexshvid/alexshvid.github.io/posts/2020-12-15-build-tensorflow.md

 Do you wish to build TensorFlow with CUDA support? [y/N]: y CUDA support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with TensorRT support? [y/N]: n No TensorRT support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with TensorRT support? [y/N]: y TensorRT support will be enabled for TensorFlow.

 Found CUDA 10.2 in:
     /usr/local/cuda-10.2/targets/x86_64-linux/lib